pyramidproposal/pyramid/README.md

 # Pyramid Proposal

 This repository contains four implementations conform the Pyramid proposal.
-The pyramid proposal is part of the thesis titled "Proposal for a Pyramid scheme".
+The Pyramid proposal is part of the thesis titled "Proposal for a Pyramid scheme".
 NFS-Naive and FS-StackRestore are stepping-stone implementations; these do not use a tree-traversal algorithm and are therefore not efficient.